-This course helps participants gain basic aquatic skills and swimming strokes.
-This courses teaches skills and concepts needed to stay safe in and around water and to help yourself or others in an aquatic emergency.
+These lessons help participants gain basic aquatic skills and teach them basic swimming strokes.
+These lessons teach skills and concepts needed to stay safe in and around water and to help yourself or others in an aquatic emergency.

 This course is perfect for developing/refining your swimming strokes as well as preparing for fitness swimming and/or triathlon training.

 The purpose of the course is to help improve participants’ proficiency in basic aquatic skills and the six basic swimming strokes, teach skills and concepts needed to stay safe in and around water, to help themselves or others in an aquatic emergency.

 Prerequisites include: being comfortable in chest-deep water, putting your face in the water, and being able to perform strokes that can be recognized as front crawl (freestyle) and backstroke, each for 15 yards.